Denmark Visitor Centre Volunteers

 Volunteers currently work two hour shifts when they are available.
 Full training and support is provided, with the aim to create a fun and fulfilling experience for our volunteers

-The service operates at 73 South Coast Highway, Wednesday to Sunday from 9am – 2pm.
+The service operates at 73 South Coast Highway, Tuesday to Satyrday from 10am – 2pm.

 Tea and Training Sessions